 In years past, low carbohydrate and high protein diets such as the Atkins Diet became very popular for weight loss.
 While many did and still do lose weight by severely restricting carbohydrate intake as Dr. Atkins suggested, this type of diet is far less likely to slow the progression of cancer or promote long term, sustainable health.
 Dr. Atkins (and other proponents of low carb, high protein diets) did not restrict the amount or type of protein consumed; as a result, many people on his diet ended up replacing carbohydrate calories with protein rich food sources.

-Excess protein consumption is harmful to the body at numerous levels (10) and provides fuel and amino acid cellular building blocks which can be utilized by cancer cells via the process mentioned above.
+Excess protein consumption is harmful to the body at numerous levels (10) and provides fuel and cellular building blocks which can be utilized by cancer cells.
 To add insult to injury, many people eating a high protein diet consume processed proteins which contain significant amounts of nitrates and nitrites recognized as carcinogens by many health organizations (including the World Health Organization, 11).

 Finally, non-organic sources of meat typically contain hormones, pesticides and other contaminants which bio-accumulate in the bodies of farm animals after a lifetime of being fed non-organic, chemically laden feed; toxins contained in these types of meat force the body to work harder to maintain balance and at best do nothing to help the body heal from serious aliments such as cancer.
 Evidence suggests that non-organic animal products increase the number of cellular changes that ultimately lead to cancer development (12).

-Cancer Cells Unable to Use Fatty Acids for Fuel
+Cancer Cells Unable to Use Fat for Fuel

 Dietary fats contained in quality food sources such as coconut and olive oils, grass fed butter, avocados, nuts and seeds are broken down by the enzyme lipase into various fatty acids.
-Although the body can use fatty acids as a limited fuel source when sufficient glucose is available to meet the majority of the body’s energy needs, fatty acids must be converted by the liver and kidneys into ketones when glucose is in short supply.
+While the body can use simple fatty acids as fuel when glucose levels are high enough to meet the majority of the body’s energy needs, fatty acids are converted by the liver and kidneys into ketones when glucose is in short supply.
 The production of ketones is the indicator that the body has entered the alternate yet natural metabolic state known as ketosis (13).
 Ketosis has numerous advantages, including the ability to diminish the fuel supply available to cancer cells.

 Cancer cells are incapable of utilizing fatty acids or ketones for fuel (14) and are unable to reproduce to any appreciable degree when glucose is in short supply.
-Human cells, on the other hand, have the ability to simply switch over from the primary mode of glucose metabolism and are able to begin utilizing ketones as an energy source.
-Ketones are not only an acceptable but superior form of fuel for the majority of human cells (15), as their metabolic breakdown at the cellular level results in the production of far fewer free radicals than those formed during glucose metabolism.
+Human cells, on the other hand, have the ability to switch from glucose metabolism and can utilize ketones as an energy source.
+Ketones are not only an acceptable but superior form of fuel for the majority of human cells (15).
+The metabolic breakdown of ketones results in the production of far fewer free radicals than those formed during glucose metabolism.

 A Low Carb, Low Protein, High Fat Diet to Starve Cancer

 Like proteins, fatty acids can be converted into glucose, but in much smaller quantities.
-A mere ten percent of all fat consumed may end up being turned into glucose (16) to provide the fuel needed for bodily functions which cannot be powered by ketone bodies, yet cancer cells will have an extremely difficult time existing in this glucose starved environment.
+A mere ten percent of all fat consumed may end up being turned into glucose (16) to provide the fuel needed for bodily functions which cannot be powered by ketone bodies.
+Cancer cells have an extremely difficult time existing in this type of glucose starved environment.
 Humans, on the other hand, can thrive in a carbohydrate restricted state, even for extended periods of time.
-A diet low in carbohydrates with low protein intake and the liberal consumption of high quality fat and non-starchy vegetables may be ideal for weakening and starving cancer cells.
-An experienced keto coach can get you started quickly and help you select the optimal proportion of foods to ensure your nutritional needs are met.
+A diet low in carbohydrates and protein coupled with the liberal consumption of high quality fat and non-starchy vegetables may be ideal for weakening and starving cancer cells.
+An experienced coach can get you started quickly and help you select the optimal proportion of foods to ensure your nutritional needs are met.